 Verbena Day Spa, The Temple – Paul Mitchell Salon School, Studio She, Structures Salon, Sam Wong Salon, Natural Fusion Hair Studio, Daisy’s Salon and Body Boutique, Six East Hair Salon & Spa, Neutre Aveda Salon & Spa, 101 S Market St, Belleza Hair & Nail Studio, and for the youngest diva’s…Princess Day Spa and Boutique.

 🎭 8.
-See a show in our growing Theatre District:
+See a show in our growing Downtown Theater District:

 See a variety of plays, shows or movies at the Weinberg.
 The Weinberg is a historic theater where you can see old-time movies, theatrical and musical performances and plays.
 The Weinberg’s renovation has returned the historic theater to it’s former glory.
 See a play at Way off Broadway Theater, or the Maryland Ensemble Theater, or any of several theater groups in Frederick.

 There are dozens of antique shops and Malls in Frederick, including Emporium Antiques, Cannon Hill Place, Carroll Creek Classics, Country Shabby Chic, Fabulous Finds, Great Stuff by Paul, Map Man, Vintage Revival, Tuscany Designs, Repurposed & Refined, and more.

 📚 10.
-Visit one of our historic treasures.
+Visit one of Frederick’s historic treasures.

 like the Civil War Medicine Museum.
 Frederick was a key location during the Civil War when most of the Frederick churches became hospitals for wounded soldiers.
 Visit the Museum of Frederick County History at 24 E. Church Street.